HUMANE SOCIETY OF NORTHEAST IOWA

 Section 1.
 PR/Community Affairs Committee Coordinator

 The PR/Community Affairs Committee Chair is responsible for overseeing a committee that communicates HSNEI’s mission to the public, as well as increasing relations with the community.
-These duties include publishing a monthly HSNEI newsletter, maintaining and updating the HSNEI.org website, and consistently posting on the HSNEI Facebook, Instagram and Twitter accounts.
+These duties include publishing a monthly HSNEI newsletter, maintaining and updating the HSNEI.org website, and consistently posting on the HSNEI Facebook, Instagram, Snapchat and Twitter accounts.
 In addition the committee is responsible for overseeing a volunteer training program and intern program, developing community education on issues such as spay/neuter, chaining, etc., shelter and events publicity, and developing a speaker’s list for community events.
-The PR/Community Affairs Coordinator will work closely with the Community Relations Coordinator at the Adoption Center.
+The PR/Community Affairs Coordinator will work closely with the staff.

 Section 3.
 Budget and Finance Committee